-The increase in the height under this modification application, which ranges from 200mm to 300mm, is as a result of the design resolution in relation to improved acoustic solutions for the development and the provision of roof hobs.
-The minor increase that is proposed to the height of each building does not change the overall appearance of the approved development.
+The minor increase that is proposed to the height of Building A does not change the overall appearance of the approved development.
 The proposed increase in height is minimal with the proposed works not discernable from its surrounds.
-There will be no unreasonable impacts on the amenity of nearby properties as a result of overshadowing or view loss.
+There will be no unreasonable impacts on the amenity of nearby properties as a result of overshadowing or view loss (View Impact Assessment dated 13 July 2021 prepared by Ethos Urban).
 There will also be no unreasonable impacts on the fabric of the existing Waverley Bowling Club heritage listed building.
-The proposed modifications to the height are considered to be acceptable and can be supported.
+The proposed modification to the height is considered to be acceptable and can be supported.

-3.2.6 Waverley Development Control Plan 2012 - Amendment No.7 (WDCP)
+3.2.7 Waverley Development Control Plan (DCP) 2012 - Amendment No.9

-The relevant matters to be considered under the WDCP for the proposal are outlined below:
+The relevant matters to be considered under the Waverley DCP 2012 for the proposal are outlined below: